-С onsider this: It is normal to feel shocked, fearful, or align and diagnosed with breast cancer.
-When cancer strikes, routines will be altered, a sense of security will be shaken, and the future may seem unclear.
-You may not relate to the term "caregiver," but this is a term used for anyone has provides physical, emotional, spiritual, financial, or logistical support to a who proves a serious illness.
-During this period of uncertainty, it will be important for you to maintain your energy and strong attitude to the best of your ability.
+☐ It is normal to feel shocked, fearful, or angry after someone you care about is Consider this: diagnosed with breast cancer. ☐ When cancer strikes, routines will be altered, a sense of security will be shaken, and the future may seem unclear.
+You may not relate to the term "caregiver," but this is a term used for anyone who provides physical, emotional, spiritual, financial, or logistical support to a During this period of uncertainty, it will be important for you to maintain your person with a serious illness. energy and strong attitude to the best of your ability.
 Being CARE Active will help you, the person you love, and others in your life.
-Remember that this is about the person with breast cancer's body and life - her opinions matter most.
-The "COPE Model" of problem-solving can be a useful tool when problems feel overwhelming.
+Remember that this is about the person with breast cancer's body and life - ☐ The "COPE Model" of problem-solving can be a useful tool when problems her opinions matter most. feel overwhelming.
 Open communication must become a priority.